To Kill a Priest: Discography

-The CD soundtrack composed and conducted by Georges Delerue is available on Music Box Records label (website).
+The CD soundtrack composed and conducted by Georges Delerue is available on the Music Box Records label (website).
 The main theme, "Crimes of Cain", was written and performed by Joan Baez.

+Reception

+Critical response

+To Kill a Priest has an approval rating of 67% on review aggregator website Rotten Tomatoes, based on 6 reviews, and an average rating of 5.8/10.